-For more resources, we invite you to check out our website, www.curesz.org.
+For additional resources, we invite you to check out our website, www.curesz.org.

 Setting Goals with your Treatment Team

-You should ask your psychiatrist to explain the illness and the various available treatments (including pills or injections once every 1-3 months without having to take pills) and assure you that all available treatments will be tried until you have achieved full recovery (a return to your baseline).
-For about 25 % of patients whose psychosis does not respond to the standard drug therapies, a medication called clozapine may be necessary (see below, clozapine can eliminate hallucinations or delusions 50% of the time when other antipsychotics fail).
+You should ask your psychiatrist to explain the illness and the various available treatments (including pills or intramuscular injections once every 1-3 months without having to take any pills) and assure you that all available treatments will be tried until you have achieved a return to your baseline.
+For about 25% of patients whose psychosis does not respond to the standard drug therapies, a medication called clozapine may be necessary (see below, clozapine can eliminate hallucinations or delusions 50% of the time when other antipsychotics fail).
 Once you start improving, your doctor and the mental health team should work with you to establish goals for the future, such as returning to school or work, spending more quality time with family and friends, and engaging in hobbies and other meaningful activities.

 Long- Acting Injectable Antipsychotic Medications

 Memory difficulties are common in schizophrenia and may play a role in forgetting to take daily medications (or monthly injections) that are vital to prevent the recurrence of psychotic episodes.
 Several injectable medications have been available for many years, which eliminate the need to take pills every day.
 Some injections work for two weeks, others can be given monthly, while some may work for six weeks, two months, or even for three months.
 These include injectable forms of risperidone (Risperdal Consta every 2 weeks and risperidone Perseris once a month), paliperidone (Invega Sustenna, which is monthly, and Invega Trinza, every 3 months), monthly aripiprazole (Abilify Maintena), injections every 4, 6 or 8 weeks with aripiprazole lauroxil (Aristada), and once a month injections of olanzapine (Relprevv).